New Mexico generally prohibits the carrying of firearms in the following locations:

 - On the grounds of a designated child detention or correctional facility;6 and

-- For any loaded firearm, whether concealed or unconcealed, within a state park, except during designated hunting seasons or in certain authorized areas.7
+- For any loaded firearm, whether concealed or unconcealed, within a state park, except during designated hunting seasons or in certain authorized areas.
+People with valid concealed carry permits are exempt from this prohibition.7

-A concealed handgun license also is not valid in a courthouse or court facility unless authorized by the presiding judicial officer10 or on tribal land unless authorized by the governing body of an Indian nation, tribe or pueblo.11
+A concealed handgun licensee is not valid in a courthouse or court facility unless authorized by the presiding judicial officer10 or on tribal land unless authorized by the governing body of an Indian nation, tribe or pueblo.11 However, a concealed carry license is not required in New Mexico to openly carry so no state law prohibits people from openly carrying in courthouses.

 Local court rules may prohibit firearms in courthouses or judicial complexes.12